 If 65-year-old Jean-Luc Mélenchon proposes to do away with the fifth republic - adopting a new constitution and limiting the president's powers by abolishing the "presidential monarchy" - the 48-year-old Le Pen does not call for a change in the power system.
 But both of them are openly anti-system, antielitnymi candidates.
 They are categorically unacceptable for the French elite - officially bipartisan, but in reality non-partisan.

-Socialists and Gaullists have long been turned into two camps just one ruling bureaucracy - a system, in essence, no different from the American way of life with its bipartisan struggle Nanai boys.
-The difference between the policies of the last two presidents (Socialist Hollande and Sarkozy's Gaullist), of course, there is, but it is absolutely not fundamental for ordinary Frenchmen.
-In recent years, the ruling elites definitively discredited, and the European integration process, ie globalization, also stressed the absolute lack of independence and the role of systemic unprincipled politicians.
+The socialists and the Gaullists have long since become simply two camps of a single ruling bureaucracy - a system that is in fact not different from the American bipartisan way of life with its struggle of the Nanaian boys.
+The difference between the policies of the last two Presidents (Socialist Hollande and Sarkozy's Gaulist) is, of course, there, but it is absolutely unprincipled for ordinary Frenchmen.
+In recent years, the ruling elites have finally discredited themselves, and the process of European integration, that is, globalization, has also underscored the absolute non-independent and unprincipled role of system politicians.